Puncher1/SS-Code-Guidelines/Code Guidelines.md

 ### 2.2.
 Line Length

 **<ins>We don't apply this rule<ins/>**, even when PEP8 requires to limit all lines to a maximum length of 79 characters.
 However, limit it to something reasonable.
-In PyCharm the limit is 120 characters by default which is marked with a thin, grey line.

-<span style="color:red">**IMAGE HERE**</span>

 The preffered way to wrapping long lines is by using the Python's implied line continuation inside brackets.
 Long lines can also be broken over multiple lines by using a **backslash** for line continuation if it's needed.